 # 17 by Peter Nolan Smith

-I slept at a drinking friend's apartment on Park Slope.
+I slept at a friend’s apartment on Park Slope.
 The next day I got a job at Serendipity 3 as a busboy.
 I moved out of Brooklyn after discovering James Spicer was stealing my tip money.
 I rented a SRO room on West 10th Street and 5th Avenue.
 A bed and four walls cost $44/week.
 I was making about $200 at the restaurant.

 After work I took the subway from 60th and Lex to the Astor Place.
 Usually too wound up to fall asleep I killed a few hours drinking a dive bars before heading back to my miserable room.
 I wasn’t making any friends fast.

-One wintry December night in 1976 I stumbled home from a derelict bar at the corner of the Bowery and Houston.
+One wintry night in 1977 I stumbled home from a derelict bar at the corner of the Bowery and Houston.
 The icy wind slashed through my thin clothing and I was about to hail a taxi to my SRO tenement on 11th Street, when the thump of a frantic bass emanated from a white stucco building.
-The accompanying music was rock and roll at its purest and I pushed open the bar's heavy wooden door.
+The accompanying music was rock and roll at its purest and I pushed open the bar’s heavy wooden door.

 A huge hand blocked my way.